Domain Property Management Blog

 people carrying boxes out of house

 • 5-Day Notice to Quit.
 The landlord must serve the tenant this written notice when trying to evict them for nonpayment of rent.
-This will give the tenant up to 5 calendar days to either pay the rent due or vacate their rented premises.
+This will give the tenant up to 5 calendar days to either pay the rent due to continue their lease or vacate their rented premises.

 • 10-Day Notice to Vacate.
 The landlord must serve this notice period to a tenant whom you’re looking to evict for committing a minor lease violation.
 This will give the tenant up to 10 calendar days to move out.
 The tenant won’t have an opportunity to remedy the wrong-doing for eviction.

-Examples of such rental agreement violations worthy of eviction include failing to keep the premises clean and sanitary, refusing landlord entry, and causing minor damage.
-Please note that, as a landlord, you can only use this notice payment on tenants residing outside of Chicago.
+Examples of such rental agreement violations worthy of evictions include failing to keep the premises clean and sanitary, refusing landlord entry, and causing minor damage.
+Please note that landlords can only use this notice payment on tenants residing outside of Chicago.

 bed in bedroom with closed curtains